-- AS Australian Standard - Act Building Act 1993
+- AS Australian Standard

+- Act Building Act 1993

 - Barrier Assembly of components, natural or otherwise, that restricts access to the pool.
-The barrier includes fences, posts and panels, gate units, gates and door sets, constructed or natural walls (retaining or otherwise), sides of buildings, and balustrades on a balcony where they form part of intended barrier. - Barrier Height Height of the barrier perpendicular to the finished ground level. - Barrier Standard Australian Standard AS 1926.1-2012 (Swimming pool safety Part 1: Safety barriers for swimming pools). - Boundary Barrier a dividing barrier between two adjoining properties - Chamfered Battens A triangular element of a barrier which is angled so the pool/spa barrier can't be climbed - FGL Finished Ground Level or permanent stable surface. - NCC National Construction Code 2022 - NCZ Non-Climbable Zone which is a zone on a barrier and in the space adjacent to a barrier, running full length of a barrier including a gate, intended to restrict climbing of the barrier by young children. - Permanent Barrier Barrier or part of a barrier which cannot be removed without the use of tools, as set out by the barrier standard in AS1926.1. - Swimming Pool area the area that contains the pool or spa and is enclosed by a barrier. - RBS Relevant Building Surveyor - Regulations Building Regulations 2018 - Site Fence Any permanent fencing on property boundaries as well as temporary fencing used during the construction period. - Swimming Pool Any excavation or structure (including a spa or a relocatable structure) that is capable of containing water to a depth of greater than 300mm, and principally used (or is designed, manufactured or adapted to be principally used) for swimming, wading, paddling, bathing or similar activities. - Young Child a child under the age of five years.
+The barrier includes fences, posts and panels, gate units, gates and door sets, constructed or natural walls (retaining or otherwise), sides of buildings, and balustrades on a balcony where they form part of intended barrier.

+- Barrier Height Height of the barrier perpendicular to the finished ground level. - Barrier Standard Australian Standard AS 1926.1-2012 (Swimming pool safety Part 1: Safety barriers for swimming pools). - Boundary Barrier a dividing barrier between two adjoining properties - Chamfered Battens A triangular element of a barrier which is angled so the pool/spa barrier can't be climbed - FGL Finished Ground Level or permanent stable surface. - NCC National Construction Code 2022 - NCZ Non-Climbable Zone which is a zone on a barrier and in the space adjacent to a barrier, running full length of a barrier including a gate, intended to restrict climbing of the barrier by young children - Permanent Barrier Barrier or part of a barrier which cannot be removed without the use of tools, as set out by the barrier standard in AS1926.1. - Swimming Pool area the area that contains the pool or spa and is enclosed by a barrier. - RBS Relevant Building Surveyor - Regulations Building Regulations 2018 - Swimming Pool Any excavation or structure (including a spa or a relocatable structure) that is capable of containing water to a depth of greater than 300mm, and principally used (or is designed, manufactured or adapted to be principally used) for swimming, wading, paddling, bathing or similar activities - Young Child a child under the age of five years